nvim-telescope/telescope.nvim/README.md

 This section should guide you to run your first builtin pickers.

-[Neovim (v0.5.1)](https://github.com/neovim/neovim/releases/tag/v0.5.1) or the latest neovim nighly commit is required for `telescope.nvim` to work.
+[Neovim (v0.5.1)](https://github.com/neovim/neovim/releases/tag/v0.5.1) or the latest neovim nightly commit is required for `telescope.nvim` to work.

 ### Suggested dependencies